 During overseas visits, Their Majesties meet the Heads of State of the countries as well as people from variety of sectors, make visits to many facilities in various regions relating to the history, culture, industry or social welfare of the country.

 Their Majesties compose waka (a classical form of poetry dating back to the 8th century Manyoshu Anthology), an age-old tradition in the Imperial Family.
-Their Majesties compose waka from time to time, such as on celebratory occasions.
+Their Majesties compose waka from time to time, including on such occasions as official visits within Japan.
 Every year in January, the ceremony of the Utakai Hajime, or the New Year’s Poetry Reading, is held at the Imperial Palace.
 It’s origin is said to date back to the mid-Kamakura Period.
 At this ceremony, ten waka that have been selected from numerous public submissions are recited in the traditional manner, together with the waka composed by Their Majesties and other members of the Imperial Family.
-The waka composed by Their Majesties are announced at the New Year and on other occasions.

 In addition, the treasures and objects that are stored at the Shosoin Repository and at the Higashiyama Collection in Kyoto, are preserved by Imperial order.
 The Imperial Household Agency also preserves and passes down the traditions of gagaku (Imperial court music) and various ancient equestrian traditions.